 Given its close proximity to Saguaro National Park, I guess it’s no surprise there are so many of these stately creatures here.
 They really add a lot of interest and texture to the parts of the trail that are more of a desert environment.

-More Info on Sabino Canyon Tours:
+More Sabino Canyon Tours Info:

 Sabino Canyon Tours offers a narrated, educational 45-minute, 3.8 mile tour into the foothills of the Santa Catalina Mountains.
 The trams have nine stops along the tour with several restroom facilities and picnic grounds located near Sabino Creek.
 The tram turns around at Stop #9 and heads back down to the Visitor’s Center, at which point riders may remain on board and hike back down.
 Trams arrive on average every 30 minutes.